- Vice President of Strategic and Major Giving, Cancer Support Community

 Karim Merchant is the senior executive officer for development at The Arc of the United States, the world’s largest and oldest community-based organization of and for people with intellectual and developmental disabilities (IDD) and their families.

-Karim Merchant is the director of development and volunteer engagement at the Aga Khan Foundation (AKF), U.S.A., a private, not-for-profit international development organization.
-AKF partners with communities in the poorest parts of South and Central Asia, Eastern and Western Africa, and the Middle East to improve the quality of life through programming that addresses hunger, disease, illiteracy, ignorance and social exclusion.
-Merchant’s knowledge of philanthropy, network of industry professionals, and years of volunteering experience has enabled him to bring new ideas and best practices in raising funds and leveraging talent in the organization.
+Prior to joining The Arc, Karim lead development teams at the Cancer Support Community (CSC), the largest nonprofit network of cancer support worldwide, and the Aga Khan Foundation (AKF) USA, a private, nonprofit international development organization.
+Merchant’s knowledge of philanthropy, network of industry professionals, and years of volunteering experience enabled him to bring new ideas and best practices in raising funds and leveraging volunteer talent for nonprofit organizations.

-Merchant also has many years of experience in volunteer leadership, serving as chairman of the Aga Khan Education Board (AKEB) U.S.A.
-Midwest Region and then honorary secretary of AKEB U.S.A.
+Merchant also has many years of experience in volunteer leadership, serving as chair of the Aga Khan Education Board (AKEB) Midwest Region and then honorary secretary of AKEB USA.
 He has collaborated with teams of volunteers to arrive at a shared vision, developed strategy with stakeholder buy-in, created tactical execution plans with attention to risks, agreed on performance metrics, and executed and troubleshooted, all while ensuring volunteers felt respected, valued, and appreciated.

 Merchant earned a Bachelor of Arts from Vanderbilt University and a Juris Doctor from University of Virginia School of Law.
 He lives with his husband and son in the greater Washington D.C. area.